circlefin/verite/packages/docs/verite/patterns/smart-contract-verite.md

 - The public on-chain address associated with the verified subject, and
 - The expiration time of the result (which may occur sooner than the expiration of the credential)

-A Verite `Verification Result` created by a verifier should never be persisted directly to a blockchain.
+A `Verification Result` created by a Verifier is never directly persisted to a blockchain, but it may be (if on-chain persistence is needed by the use case) persisted as a minimized `Verification Record`.
+Best practices guidance for minimizing privacy risks when persisting these records are forthcoming.

 A `Verification Result` and the verifier’s signature are passed as parameters to a Verification Registry contract function for validation.
 The registry uses the signature and the `Verification Result` to determine whether or not the result corresponds to the public address of a known verifier configured in the registry contract.